Sheikh Ashraf Ali

-Sheikh Ashraf Ali (শেখ আশরাফ আলী; born May 1946) is a retired a Bangladeshi football player and coach.
+Sheikh Ashraf Ali (শেখ আশরাফ আলী; born May 1946) is a former a Bangladeshi football player and coach.

 Early life

 Sheikh Ashraf Ali was born in Calcutta, British India, in 1946, the son of Sheikh Shahzada and Rahatunnessa.
 His father was a police officer.
 During the 1946 Calcutta Killings, the majority of Ashraf's joint-family members died, leading them to move to Jessore (now part of Bangladesh).
 In 1950, only two years after the partition of India, Ashraf's family returned to Calcutta due to an epidemic in Jessore.
 Eventually, he joined the junior team of Mohun Bagan on the advice of his father's friend, B.D.
 Chatterjee.
 He represented Mohun Bagan Jr. in the Calcutta Power League from 1963 to 1964.
 However, after failing to earn promotion to the main team, he permanently moved to East Pakistan in 1965.

 Club career

-In 1966, Ashraf joined Fire Service SC as a left-winger after impressing coach Bazlur Rahman during trials.
+In 1966, Ashraf joined Fire Service AC as a left-winger after impressing coach Bazlur Rahman during trials.
 He played in the Dhaka First Division League and the Aga Khan Gold Cup for three seasons.
 In 1968, he was recruited by Mohammedan SC for a tournament in Peshawar as a guest player and joined permanently the following year.
 In his debut season, Mohammedan consisting of Pakistan national team forwards Ali Nawaz Baloch and Abdullah Rahi, won the league title as unbeaten champions, with Ashraf earning limited game time.
 However, after one season, he moved to East End Club in 1970, where he shifted to a more defensive role.

 Following the Independence of Bangladesh, Ashraf returned to Dhaka, where he joined the newly formed, Abahani Krira Chakra.
 He featured for the team during their inaugural First Division League game against BJIC on 11 June 1972.
 The game finished goalless, and eventually, the league was cancelled after only 7 matchdays.
 Ashraf was mainly deployed as a center-back under Abahani's Irish coach William Bill Hart, and led the defence alongside Abdus Sadeque as the team won its first league title in 1974.
 In 1977, Ashraf was made captain and led the defense alongside Monwar Hossain Nannu as Abahani became the first club after independence to become unbeaten league champions.
 He retired from playing after representing WAPDA Sports Club in 1981 at the age of 35.